 ogni ora Hourly

-But this is a modern Italy.
-There is (or should be) air conditioning--that actually works!
-You have the beauty and history of Italy to grow the Italian economy--through tourism.
-As Italians, you can't expect tourists (or expats) to just bend to the ways of your grandparents.
-There are lost jobs, and lost income in your riposa.
+There might be a certain degree of lost jobs profits in your riposa--but I am speaking only of areas where tourism is a mainstay of your local economy.
 There is a way to embrace your culture while growing your nation and moving forward to the benefit of all Italians.
-World Travel & Tourism Council says that tourism brings in over $203 billion a year for Italy, its impact is larger than that of the communication services, chemicals manufacturing, automotive manufacturing, higher education, and mining industries.
+The World Travel & Tourism Council says that tourism brings in over $203 billion a year for Italy, an impact larger than that of the communication services, chemicals manufacturing, automotive manufacturing, higher education, and mining industries.

 As for restaurants, we want to experience your cuisine--not fast food chains.
 Support the Slow Food efforts in your country and your local restaurateurs by helping them realize that by staying open during hours when visitors to Italy are used to eating, that will only help your economy.
 I'm not saying to change your entire way of life... just adapt to your main market--tourists.

 You can also follow Grand Voyage Italy on: